adrelanos/aeternity-wiki/Claiming-Your-Ledger.md

 * If you qualified for a Ledger you will be informed accordingly.

 # How do I claim my Aeternity Ledger Nano S?
+> This process is still in development, but it was decided to deploy the functionality for ETH contributions, since it's already working correctly.
+All other functionalities will be added once they are tested properly.

 Aeternity has started the claiming process.
 To claim your Ledger Nano S:
 * Visit: https://wallet.aeternity.com/.
 * Find the section - "ÆTERNITY LEDGER NANO S" - at the center of the page and click the "Claim your aeternity Ledger now" pink button.